 Significance of Serving on City Council: Each meeting, contact, and conversation gives me the opportunity to listen, expand my thinking, identify needs, collaborate, and work creatively to benefit the well-being of our residents.

 Dane was elected to represent Nevada’s Fourth Ward in 2017 and serves on development committee.
 Dane grew up in West Liberty, Iowa, earning his Associate’s Degree from Muscatine Community College in 2007 and his Bachelor’s Degree from Iowa State University in 2010.
 Dane is a Certified Pharmacy Technician at NuCara Pharmacy, and owns a wedding DJ business, U Can’t Beetus Entertainment.
-He lives in Nevada with his wife, Monica, and their son, Clay.
+He lives in Nevada and is a proud father of his son, Clay, and his daughter, Linnea.
 He loves singing, bowling, and cheering on the Iowa State Cyclones, St. Louis Cardinals, and Green Bay Packers.

 Civic Experience: Board of Directors, Main Street Nevada President, Runners United Nevada Technician Member, Iowa Board of Pharmacy Counselor, Camp Hertko Hollow Nevada Community Band

 Joe Mousel has been with the City of Nevada since Aug.
 24, 1995.
 He worked as Recreation Building and Grounds Coordinator with the Parks and Recreation Department for many years.
 In June of 2021, he began his position in the City’s Streets Department.

 Casey Patton is a Senior Project Manager with HR.
 He has more than 20 years of experience working with small and large municipalities on infrastructure issues in Missouri and Iowa.

 Nancy Pritchard has been the City’s Community Service Officer since Sept.
 4, 2018.